Trust and Estates

 Prepare for life events and special circumstances.
 Gain greater peace of mind.

 Give your financial wellbeing the advantage of specialized knowledge and expertise.
-Our trust associates at our Grand Avenue location can guide you to a plan that respects your individual style for risk tolerance, while protecting your assets and minimizing tax liability.
+Our trust team of seasoned trust professionals and attorneys can guide you to a plan that respects your individual style for risk tolerance while protecting your assets and minimizing tax liability.
 Once your trust or estate plan is in place, we administer it to meet your desired goals using our breadth of experience and knowledge in trust and the law.
-Call 608-837-4511 to speak to a member of our trust team and get started today!
+Call 608-837-4511 to speak to a member of our trust team based at our beautiful Grand Avenue location or visit www.bankofsunprairie.com/experience and get started today!

 Our trust practice offers administration of a wide range of asset management accounts including: